changeworld/azure-docs.pl-pl/articles/active-directory-b2c/active-directory-b2c-quickstarts-spa.md

 ## <a name="next-steps"></a>Następne kroki

-W tym przewodniku szybki start użyto przykładowej aplikacji jednostronicowej do:
+In this quickstart, you used a sample single-page application to:

-* Logowanie za pomocą niestandardowej strony logowania
+* Sign in with a custom login page
-* Zaloguj się przy użyciu dostawcy tożsamości społecznościowej
+* Sign in with a social identity provider
-* Utwórz konto Azure AD B2C
+* Create an Azure AD B2C account
-* Wywoływanie internetowego interfejsu API chronionego przez Azure AD B2C
+* Call a web API protected by Azure AD B2C

 Wprowadzenie do tworzenia własnej dzierżawy usługi Azure AD B2C.